-Caching is one of the best ways to improve the overall performance of a website/blog.
+Caching is one of the best ways to improve the overall performance of a website and blog.
 Caching static contents (such as Js, CSS, Images etc.) helps to improve the loading time of a webpage.
-In this article, I’ll discuss how to cache static contents of your WordPress blog in a user browser.
+In this article, I’ll discuss different ways to leverage browser caching in WordPress.

 Advantage of Caching Static Contents